Latino children's literature: History

-By the 1980s The Council on Interracial Books for Children found that non-Latino authors, who wrote most Chicano books at the time, upheld white racial biases in their books.
-After this report, more Latino authors emerged, coinciding with a rise in Latino population in the United States.
-However, the amount of Latino children books actually published stayed very low, which Ruth Quiroa argues in Diversity in Youth Literature was a result of the conservative politics of the 1980s.
+By the 1980s, The Council on Interracial Books for Children found that non-Latino authors, who wrote most Chicano books at the time, upheld white racial biases in their books and usually exoticized Latin America.
+After this report, more Latino authors started to emerge, coinciding with a rise in the Latino population in the United States.
+However, the amount of Latino children books actually published stayed very low, which Ruth Quiroa argues in Diversity in Youth Literature was a result of conservative politics in the 1980s.

 Latino children's literature gained additional recognition during the 1990s when author Alma Flor Ada launched a book series that explored these messages of identity.
-During this time the Americas and Pura Belpré awards were introduced to recognize outstanding pieces of Latino children's literature.
+During this time the Americas and Pura Belpré Awards were introduced to recognize outstanding pieces of Latino children's literature.

 Currently, the amount of books that fall into the category of Latino children's literature are small, which Sally Nathenson-Mejía and Kathy Escamilla have described as indicative of ethnic children's literature as a whole.
-However, data from the Cooperative Children’s Book Center (CCBC) at the University of Wisconsin-Madison shows that in 1994 there were only 90 children’s books published by and about Latino people as opposed to 328 by and 242 about Latinos in 2021.
+However, data from the Cooperative Children's Book Center (CCBC) at the University of Wisconsin-Madison shows that in 1994 there were only 90 children's books published by and about Latino people as opposed to 371 by and 237 about Latinos in 2022.
+Within the last few years, there has been a push for more inclusive books within education.
+Due to increasing number of the Latinos within the United States, many articles have promoted the importance of including Latino literature in the classroom.
+This allows for Latino children to see themselves in the literature discussed within schools, as well as promotion of a more inclusive learning environment and equity in the classroom.

-Themes

-Themes in Latino children's literature include the adjustment to American life and aspirations, the inclusion of Latino activists, and the discovery of identity.
-Family and community are important and consistent themes, as authors explore the relationship between these themes and assimilation, identity, deportation, and immigration to the United States.
-Many of the books contain messages of ancestry, roots, and the conflicting of American values.
-Myths and legends are also a recurring theme that allows children to tie into their cultural roots and beliefs such as La Llorona, El Duende, and La Patasola.